Skip to product information

 Technology & Engineering / Machinery

 Dr. Qin focuses on research in risk-based pipeline integrity management.
-His recent research interests include the assessment of corrosion defects in pipelines, pipeline resilience evaluation, pipeline risk analysis, and renewable energy potential assessment.
-Since 2016, Dr. Qin has published more than 50 peer-reviewed papers in SCI-indexed journals (H-index = 23).
-He is a member of ASME, serves on the editorial boards of PLOS ONE and Scientific Reports, and acts as a reviewer for more than 40 international journals.
-In 2025, he received the Outstanding Reviewer Award from both ASCE and the Journal of Pipeline Science and Engineering, recognizing his exceptional contributions to the peer-review process.
+He was recognized on the Stanford–Elsevier World’s Top 2% of Scientists list.
+His recent research interests include defect assessment for pipelines, pipeline resilience evaluation, pipeline risk analysis, and renewable energy potential assessment.
+Since 2016, Dr. Qin has published more than 60 peer-reviewed papers in SCI-indexed journals (H-index = 28).
+He serves on the editorial boards of PLOS ONE and Scientific Reports, and acts as a reviewer for more than 40 international journals.
+In 2025, he received the Outstanding Reviewer Award from both ASCE and the Journal of Pipeline Science and Engineering, in recognition of his exceptional contributions to the peer-review process.

-Publication Date: 11 December 2026
+Publication Date: 19 September 2026

 Publisher: Springer Nature Singapore